forestryio/forestry.io/hugo/content/docs/hosting/s3-cloudfront-stack.md

 ![](/uploads/2018/09/cf-step-1.png)

-After deciding whether you want to use the **basic** or **complete** template, click the corresponding button.
+After deciding whether you want to use the **basic** or **complete** template, click the corresponding button above.
 This will take you to the CloudFormation Stack Creation page (you will be required to log in to your AWS account if you are not already logged in.)
 This screen will have pre-selected our CloudFormation template for you.
 Click **Next.**

 ![](/uploads/2018/09/cf-step-2.png)